Plug Power (NASDAQ:PLUG) Upgraded at TheStreet

-TheStreet upgraded shares of Plug Power (NASDAQ:PLUG – Get Rating) from a d+ rating to a c- rating in a report issued on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Plug Power (NASDAQ:PLUG – Get Rating) from a d+ rating to a c- rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.

-Institutional investors have recently bought and sold shares of the company.
-IFM Investors Pty Ltd grew its position in Plug Power by 18.4% in the 1st quarter.
-IFM Investors Pty Ltd now owns 76,132 shares of the electronics maker’s stock valued at $2,178,000 after acquiring an additional 11,814 shares in the last quarter.
-HighTower Advisors LLC grew its position in Plug Power by 18.9% in the 4th quarter.
-HighTower Advisors LLC now owns 19,871 shares of the electronics maker’s stock valued at $555,000 after acquiring an additional 3,164 shares in the last quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd grew its position in Plug Power by 3.9% in the 1st quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 153,633 shares of the electronics maker’s stock valued at $4,395,000 after acquiring an additional 5,707 shares in the last quarter.
-Dimensional Fund Advisors LP grew its position in Plug Power by 22.1% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 930,216 shares of the electronics maker’s stock valued at $26,270,000 after acquiring an additional 168,277 shares in the last quarter.
-Finally, Principal Financial Group Inc. grew its position in Plug Power by 1,321.1% in the 4th quarter.
-Principal Financial Group Inc. now owns 925,080 shares of the electronics maker’s stock valued at $26,115,000 after acquiring an additional 859,985 shares in the last quarter.
-51.09% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of PLUG.
+Allspring Global Investments Holdings LLC acquired a new stake in shares of Plug Power during the 4th quarter worth approximately $100,000.
+Envestnet Asset Management Inc. boosted its stake in Plug Power by 35.5% in the 4th quarter.
+Envestnet Asset Management Inc. now owns 87,781 shares of the electronics maker’s stock valued at $2,478,000 after buying an additional 23,015 shares in the last quarter. abrdn plc boosted its stake in Plug Power by 2.0% in the 4th quarter. abrdn plc now owns 63,109 shares of the electronics maker’s stock valued at $1,781,000 after buying an additional 1,263 shares in the last quarter.
+ProShare Advisors LLC boosted its stake in Plug Power by 2.2% in the 4th quarter.
+ProShare Advisors LLC now owns 68,620 shares of the electronics maker’s stock valued at $1,937,000 after buying an additional 1,490 shares in the last quarter.
+Finally, CIBC Asset Management Inc boosted its stake in Plug Power by 22.9% in the 4th quarter.
+CIBC Asset Management Inc now owns 27,974 shares of the electronics maker’s stock valued at $790,000 after buying an additional 5,211 shares in the last quarter.
+Institutional investors and hedge funds own 51.09% of the company’s stock.

 About Plug Power